aridjayarecipes/cutesrecipes.web.app/content/post/2102-how-to-make-ultimate-paella-made-on-the-braai.md

 ##### Instructions to make Paella made on the braai:

 1. With coals hot enough for cooking, add water and rice in a cast iron pan - season with spice for rice and a pinch of salt.
 Cook and set aside.
 1. In a separate cast iron pan or wok, pour some olive oil.
-Add onions, garlic and peppers and fry on &#39;til nicely browned.
+Add onions, garlic and peppers and fry on 'til nicely browned.
 Slightly reduce the heat under the pan by scraping away some coals and add the seafood mix and mussels.
 1. While the seafood simmers, add frozen peas and butter cubes into the mix and leave to cook.
 1. Add the star anise, paprika, bouquet garni, chicken stock cubes and water to the cooking seafood and allow to simmer for about 10 minutes.
 1. When you see that the seafood is nicely cooked, add the cooked rice and mix well.
 Remember to remove the bouquet garni bundle and star anise before mixing.
 For a final creamy touch, add the cream cheese and dried basil to the mixture.